morepath/morepath/doc/implementation.rst

 These are the internal modules used by Morepath.
 For more information click on the module headings to see the internal APIs.
-See also :mod:`morepath` for the public API.
+See also :mod:`morepath` for the public API and :mod:`morepath.directive` for the extension API.

 .. toctree::
    :maxdepth: 2